 - All clinical studies are carefully monitored and regulated to ensure participant well-being.

 - Participating in a clinical study is completely voluntary

 What happens if you decide to participate?

-In summary, the Persica 002 trial will need a significant commitment from you:
+In summary, The Modic Trial will need a significant commitment from you:

 - Several checks will be done to make sure you are suitable for the trial and not everybody will be able to enter the clinical trial;

 - 2 injections will be given over 5 days;

 - You would be on the trial for up to 14 months requiring regular visits to the hospital, especially in the first 3 months;

 - After the first 3 months the visits to the hospital are approximately every 3 months;

 - You have to be available for phone calls at specified times during the study;